sosiristseng/blog-hexo-next/content/posts/julia/modules.md

 ```

 - Best when the submodules are used exclusively for this project.
+- Usually you want to `include()` all dependent files in the top-most file, [just like a table of contents](https://discourse.julialang.org/t/ann-patmodules-jl-a-better-module-system-for-julia/52226/40).
 - `include` and `using` lines are needed to be executed again when the code in Modx changes.
 - Use [relative module path](https://stackoverflow.com/questions/54410557/submodule-intra-dependencies-in-julia) when `Mod2` also requires `Mod1`.
 - There might be recursive `include()` calls and `replace module` warnings.